mjoshicodes/SW_Alignment/README.md

 # SW_Alignment

-This program carries out the Smith-Waterman alignment algorithm.
+This program utilizes the Smith-Waterman alignment algorithm and takes in two amino acid sequences for matching.

 **Instructions for Installation**